 Are you in the process of planning your weekly phonics routine?
 If you don’t have time to create Powerpoints for all your minilessons, or phonics practice pages, assessments, or center activities, you don’t have to!
 I’m happy to share the resources I created for my students.

-Each of these units includes everything you need to teach and assess phonics.
-I’m adding new units regularly so be sure to check out all of my phonics resources here.
+Each of these units includes everything you need to teach and assess foundational phonics skills.
+See all of my phonics teaching resources and centers here.

 Be sure to pin this post for later so you have it when you plan your weekly phonics routine!